-"Some friends invited me to hang out, they're picking me up." he said quickly, walking past the the living room to go to the front door.
+"Some friends invited me to hang out, they're picking me up."
+He said quickly, walking past the kitchen to go wait in the living room.

 "Hold on young man."
 He stopped in his tracks, "I haven't been able to talk much lately, do you not want to talk about your new friends?"
-She smiled light heartedly, coming around the kitchen counter to stand in the threshold between it and the living room.
+She smiled light-heartedly, coming around the kitchen counter to stand on the threshold between it and their living room.

-Suddenly it hit him like a truck that he has barely mentioned his friends at all to his step mom.
+Suddenly it hit him that he had barely mentioned his friends at all to his stepmom.
 "Sorry, I forgot."
 Clara's reassuring laugh filled the air as he turned around and walked over, beginning to chatter.
-"So, at the start of school dad introduced me to these football players, Chase, Matt, Diego, Alex-" he listed them off as they came to mind, "-Anthony, Carson, and Jason.
-They're really chill, and they're supportive of me being gay which let me tell you I nearly had a heart attack when they asked."
+"So, at the start of school, Dad introduced me to these football players, Chase, Matt, Diego, Alex-" he listed them off as they came to mind, "-Anthony, Carson, and Jason.
+They're chill, and they're supportive of me being gay, which I nearly had a heart attack when they asked."
 He spoke without a breath in between.

 "Slow down.
 I got time."
 She smiled.
 Not realizing the speed of his speech, he took a deep breath.
 "Go on."